Abd3lwahab/Test-Cases/README.md

 ```

 ## Usage
 ```bash
 ./Test-Cases.sh [CPPFILE] [TestCasesFILE]
 ```
-The script should start with two command-line arguments:
+The script should run with two command-line arguments:
 - CPPFILE: is the name of the C++ file with extension ".cpp" that will be able to compile.
 - TestCasesFILE: is the name of a text file that includes test cases that will testing on the program.